 The following itinerary describes a range of museums, patios, carmenes, cigarrales and gardens which we plan to visit.
-Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure in 2017.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents prior to departure.
 The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=evening meals.

 Seville - 3 nights